jonfernq/Learning/CloudComputing/AWS/AWS3Tier/README.md

 Note: Replace `<application-tier-auto-scaling-group-name>` with a desired name for the auto scaling group, `<application-tier-launch-template-name>` with the name of the application tier launch template created in the previous step, `<version>` with the version number of the launch template, and `<private-subnet-1>` and `<private-subnet-2>` with the IDs of the private subnets where you want to launch the application instances.

-With these commands, you can create a launch template for the application tier and an auto scaling group that will ensure the desired number of application instances are running and properly scaled based on the specified minimum and maximum sizes.
+With these commands, a launch template for the application tier and an auto scaling group is created that will ensure the chosen application instances are running and properly scaled based on the specified minimum and maximum sizes.

-Remember to configure the launch template JSON file (`application-tier-launch-template.json`) with the necessary instance configurations, security groups, and other settings as per your requirements.
+Configure the launch template JSON file (`application-tier-launch-template.json`) with the necessary instance configurations, security groups, and other settings as per your requirements.

-DATABASE TIER:
+**DATABASE TIER:**

 Here are the AWS CLI commands to complete the setup for the database tier:

-Step 1: Creating Your Database Instance
+Step 1: Creating a Database Instance

 To create a database instance: